starryalley/Anduril2/README.md

 - `USE_JUMP_START` (if enabled) is the second item (for lights with jump start enabled)
 - This Start up mode is the third item

 Based on different light's config this can be 1st, 2nd or 3rd item in the menu.
-For D4v2/D4sv2 it is the third, for D4v2/DW4 single channel it's the second.
+For dual channel with jump start, it is the third.
+For single channel with jump start, it is the second.
 For SP10 pro and TS10 it's the first and only item.

+Please note that when start up mode is not 0 (instant on), jump start is disabled because it doesn't make sense to have jump start.

 ## Smooth sunset from SammysHP